Anderson acceleration for contractive and noncontractive operators: Problem setting and preliminaries

 This form of the optimization problem is instrumental in the analysis of \cite{EPRX19}, and its direct use in the practical implementation of Algorithm \ref{alg:anderson} is carefully discussed in \cite{FaSa09,WaNi11}.

-While the algorithm in its most general form does not identify the norm that should be used in the optimization, it is common and efficient to consider the minimization in the $l_2$ sense, where the least-squares problem can be solved by a (fast) QR method (see \cite{ToKe15} for a discussion on minimizing in $l_1$ or $l_\infty$).
+As commonly understood, the algorithm in its most general form does not identify the norm that should be used in the optimization.
+The minimization problem is usually taken in the $l_2$ (or weighted $l_2$) sense, whereby the least-squares problem can be solved efficiently by a (fast) QR method (see \cite{ToKe15} for a discussion on minimizing in $l_1$ or $l_\infty$).
 Throughout the rest of this manuscript, the optimization problem \eqref{eqn:opt-v1} is considered the norm $\anorm$ induced by inner product $\forma$, which then falls under the least-squares setting.
 For example in \cite{PRX18}, the optimization is done in the $H_0^1$ sense as the nonlinear operator there is contractive in $H_0^1$; this is interpreted (and implemented) as a least-squares optimization of a (discrete) gradient.

 The QR decomposition of $F_k$ will be explicitly used in the analysis to extract relations between the optimization gain $\theta_{k}$ and optimization coefficients $\gamma^{k}$.
-A key repercussion of this approach is that assumptions on the boundedness of the optimization coefficients as used in \cite{EPRX19,PRX18} and \cite{K18,ToKe15} for $m > 1$ are replaced by assumptions on the sufficient linear independence between columns of $F_k$.
+A key repercussion of this approach is that assumptions on the boundedness of the optimization coefficients as used in \cite{EPRX19,PRX18}, and \cite{K18,ToKe15} for $m > 1$, are replaced by assumptions on the sufficient linear independence between columns of $F_k$.
+As discussed in Subsection \ref{sec:practical}, satisfaction of these assumptions can be easily verified and even enforced during the course of a numerical simulation.